Meatloaf Cooking Time: How Long to Bake the Perfect Loaf

 Overcrowding your oven is another common misstep.
 If you’re baking multiple dishes, the oven temperature can become uneven, leading to inconsistencies in cooking times.
 Remember, your meatloaf needs space to breathe and cook evenly.
 Give it some breathing room!

-The Internal Temperature: Undercooked Meatloaf
+The Internal Temperature: undercooked meatloaf

 Perhaps the most critical mistake is not checking the internal temperature.
 It's easy to assume that your meatloaf is done simply because it looks golden brown.
 But don’t be fooled by appearances.
 Use a meat thermometer to ensure that it reaches 160°F (71°C).
 Remember, safety comes first, and a meat thermometer is your best ally.